microsoft/globe/README.md

 ## Release Notes

+### `2.7.0` 2020-05-14

+We've added preliminary handling for AM/PM (day period) format which supports the `HOUR_ONLY` option when using the OS date and time format strings.
+The supported OSs (macOS and Windows) do not expose a dedicated format string for an hour-only scenario, so we detect whether the OS format string for short date includes the AM/PM format string token and constuct a makeshift `HOUR_ONLY` format string for that case which either also includes AM/PM or doesn't depending on if the original short time format string did.

 ### `2.6.0` 2020-05-04

 We've switched to a single-level cache between the pair made up by the locale